schnitzer-lab/EXTRACT-public/README.md

 - `spatial_weights`: has the shape [movie_height x movie_width x number_of_cells_found] and is an array of inferred spatial images of the cells found.
 Spatial weights are particularly important for cell checking (See [Cell checking](#cell-checking)), a process where the user individually inspects the cell candidates and determines whether they are actual cells by looking at the activity in the raw movie.

 - `temporal_weights`: has the shape [number_of_movie_frames x number_of_cells_found] and is an array of inferred calcium traces belonging to each cell.
-Usually, after some pre-processing that includes cell checking, this is the actual output of Extract that gets used for the remaining of the data analysis pipeline.
+Usually, after some pre-processing that includes cell checking, this is the actual output of EXTRACT that gets used for the remaining of the data analysis pipeline.

 ### Example movie extraction